Elusive-Penguin/py-explanations/explanations.md

 * \*
 * \/
 * %

-\+ - * / all work as expected
+/+ - * / all work as expected

 '%' This is the modulo operator
 This does exist in mathematics but it is less common.
-The modulo can be thought of as the distance to the nearest divisor of a number for example, 5 % 2 (said five mod two) is = 1 (This is because 5 is 4+1 and 4 is divisible by two)
+The modulo can be thought of as the distance to the nearest divisor of a number.
+For example, 5 % 2 (said five mod two) is = 1 (This is because 5 is 4+1 and 4 is divisible by two)
 ```Python
 assert 4 % 2 == 0
 assert 10 % 3 == 1
 ```
-Python also has a power operator: \*\*
+Python also has a power operator: "\*\*"

 Python is somewhat special in this sense, as not only is there a dedicated operator, it also functions completely as expected mathematically.
 For example
 ```Python